 Experience does NOT mean that someone is necessarily trained with all of the skill sets and best practices they need to succeed in today’s tough and competitive marketplace!
 Until one is at the “Level Five Learning Level”, they really are not trained.

 It is only through embracing change, and incorporating the newest best practices, that we truly learn and grow.
 Constant research in the quest to improve our craft is the only avenue to exceptional performance.

 Here’s my model for the five levels of learning…

 - The Energized Beginner – The time at which people are most excited about learning is when they begin a new job or learn a new skill.
 Managers should nurture the eagerness they demonstrate and subject them to the content and learning process that will enable them to progress;

-- The Disillusioned Novice – This is the person who says “Wow this is more complex than I anticipated.
+- The Reluctant Novice – This is the person who says “Wow this is more complex than I anticipated.
 I’ve got a lot to learn here!”
 Keep them committed to the learning process so that they can make headway and start to make a difference;

 - The Tentative Performer – This is the person who is experiencing progress and feels good about things that are working.
 Continued training, coaching and habit development are in order for more achievement.

 - The Competent Producer – This is the person who has continued to apply herself and is experiencing gratifying results.
 These people are on the threshold of being where they need to be, but their potential is still beyond their current performance